-If you are considering being a direct seller of products, but are unfamiliar with the terminology or process, multi-level marketing companies may be a good place to start.
+If you are considering being a direct seller of products, but are unfamiliar with the terminology or process, direct selling companies may be a good place to start.
 And as you might expect, most people who want to sell health and wellness products already use them daily.

 In this Total Life Changes MLM review, I will cover what it means to be an independent representative for this company, how much money you can make through their life-changing opportunity, what people have said about them online, and whether they’re worth your time investment.